United Charities of Cambridge

 Application Success Factors

-Strategic Partnership Approach: UCC trustees chose to partner with Cambridgeshire Community Foundation to leverage their expertise about local charities, reduce risk of allocating funds inappropriately, and access established promotional channels while minimizing administrative work.
+Strategic Partnership Approach: UCC trustees chose to partner with Cambridgeshire Community Foundation to leverage their expertise about local charities, reduce risk of allocating funds inappropriately, and access established promotional channels while minimising administrative work.

 Demonstrate Impact: Given the oversubscribed nature of the fund, applications should clearly show: